 I still remember the excitement when one of my heroes, Elisabeth Elliot, published Quest for Love: True Stories of Passion and Purity.
 Her wise, down-to-earth, sympathetic and yet challenging advice has helped shape my life, and my writing.
 The true stories she collected in Quest for Love satisfied some of my youthful longing for romance, while tempering it with character lessons that played out in real lives.
 I was learning then – at an age when I was wrestling mightily with the decision to trust God with my love life – that one of the easiest ways to digest spiritual food is in a story.

-In fact, if you read Novel Encouragement for Singles, you know I need a story, whether true or true-to-life, to give me a hope-inducing picture of my single days as beautiful and fruitful.
+If you have read Novel Encouragement for Singles, you know I need a story, whether true or true-to-life, to give me a hope-inducing picture of my single days as beautiful and fruitful.
 I also need tales that remind me:

 God is “the best maker of all marriages,” and I’m convinced that He loves to do it! …This is a picture of God’s heart.
 This is what He wants to do for all His children.
 This is what He wants to do for me.
 (His Love Stories)